-2 Fill in the fields on the Editor tab as follows:
+Fields on the Listings tab are as follows:

 Field / Box Description Radio buttons Select the radio button for the viewer program to use.
 If you choose "Other viewer", you will need to specify the viewer program path and command line options in the fields below.
-Editor path Type the program path name of the viewer, or click the browse button to chose a path name from the Explorer directory tree.
-Command-line options Type any extra parameters to be passed to the viewer when it is invoked.
+Program path Type the program path name of the viewer, or click the browse button to chose a path name from the Explorer directory tree.
+Command-line options Type any extra parameters to be passed to the viewer when it is started.